hrvojej/fast_news/news_aggregator/000_docs/000_AI/001_Intro and TODO.md

 Then, we will update alembic.ini to use the database connection settings from db_utils.load_db_config().
 We will likely need to set the sqlalchemy.url in alembic.ini to dynamically use the configuration loaded by db_utils.py.
 Step 1.4: Create Initial Migration: Generate a migration script to represent the current database schema.
 We will use execute_command in ACT mode to run alembic revision --autogenerate -m "Initial schema".
 This will create the first migration script in alembic/versions/.

+I need you now to in :
+/home/opc/news_dagster-etl/news_aggregator/config/database
+create document that will explain how to upgrade database version with alembic.
+Make it short with commands to be comprehensive so I know how to do db versioning in the future.

 Phase 2: Implement Generic CRUD Functions